Tate leads Arizona past Colorado 35-30

 The Buffaloes drove to midfield and converted a fourth down but on third-and-4 from the Arizona 46, quarterback Steven Montez didn’t recognize two open receivers on slant routes up the middle when the Wildcats blitzed two linebackers.
 Instead, he overthrew a receiver on a go-route down the right sideline.

-His fourth-down throw to Dimitri Stanley was too high and Arizona took over with 2:23 remaining, then sealed the win on Tate’s 7-yard keeper with less than a minute left.
+That brought up fourth down and his throw to Dimitri Stanley was too high and Arizona took over with 2:23 remaining.

 “To get a fourth-down stop, that’s the one everyone is going to point to,” Sumlin said.